A racist policy keeps restaurant workers in poverty. Will Biden end it?

-For many restaurant workers, the trade off for hours of grueling work serving food and dealing with demoralizing customers, not to mention the threat of stray COVID-19 germs from maskless patrons, is an hourly wage as low as $2.13.
+For many restaurant workers, the trade-off for hours of grueling work serving food and dealing with demoralizing customers, not to mention the threat of stray COVID-19 germs from maskless patrons, is an hourly wage as low as $2.13.

 That’s because some states allow employers to pay tipped workers a subminimum wage (also called a tipped minimum wage), assuming they can make up the rest of their pay in tips.
 In practice, this policy has caused tipped restaurant workers to be twice as likely as the general workforce to live in poverty.